iTunes Help

 You can play your songs in iTunes from the library.
 It is my recommendation that you build playlists and play from your playlists.
 There are notes on playlists below.

 Once you have built a substantial library of songs the next time you connect your iPod and synchronise with iTunes your MP3's will be copied from your PC to your iPod and at the same time converted to iTunes proprietary file format.
-They will play perfectly fine on your iPod even though they started off life as MP3s.
+They will play perfectly fine on your iPod even though they started off life as MP3s

 What is the iTunes Music Store?